hypre-space/hypredrive/docs/usrman-src/input_structure.rst

   Use repetitions for benchmarks and profiles.
 The default is `1`.

 - ``dev_pool_size`` - Initial size of the umpire device memory pool. hypre ignores this parameter without umpire support.
-The default is `8 GB`.
+The default is `2 GB`.

 - ``uvm_pool_size`` - Initial size of the umpire unified virtual memory pool. hypre ignores this parameter without umpire support.
-The default is `8 GB`.
+The default is `2 GB`.

 - ``host_pool_size`` - Initial size of the umpire host memory pool. hypre ignores this parameter without umpire support.
-The default is `8 GB`.
+The default is `2 GB`.

 - ``pinned_pool_size`` - Initial size of the umpire pinned host memory pool. hypre ignores this parameter without umpire support.
-The default is `512 MB`.
+The default is `0.1 GB` (100 MB).

 - ``exec_policy`` - Selects the ``host`` (CPU) or ``device`` (GPU) for computations.
   Without GPU support, ``host`` is the only valid value.
 Otherwise, the default is